Women Fiddle Over Sexism Debates While GOP VP Pick Sarah Palin Burns Down Years Of Sacrifice And Progress By All Women In America

 Women should never wonder why Hillary Clinton didn't win the Democratic nomination.
 It's obvious.
 During the democratic primary, too many American women got distracted with whining and wringing their hands about the sexism Hillary Clinton was facing instead of paying attention to the fact that she was failing mightily in garnering the attention and the votes of minority women voters.
 They were too busy crying about the media slighting "the woman" that they were missing the fact that "their girl" was running a lousy campaign.
 Instead of campaigning and championing Clinton, women were running around screaming "it's not fair" and "it's her turn" instead of realizing that Obama was out-running her for the position.

+Now history is repeating itself.
 Women who would never consider voting for McCain, must less a McCain/Palin ticket are now falling all over themselves to defend GOP VP pick Sarah Palin from sexism.
 And not any ordinary sexism because no one is saying much about Pat Buchanan calling Palin "gal" or Rush Limbaugh calling Palin "babe."
 And no one is saying a word about the absolutely sexist statement by Karl Rove stating that picking Palin was "not a governing decision, but a campaign decision", clearly admitting she was picked as a marketing ploy and not because she was viewed as ready and able to lead the country.
 Nothing gets more sexist than that.

 No, these women are upset with the bloggers and mainstream media folks on the left for going after Palin on beauty, sexuality, motherhood, parenting, and pregnancies.
 Yet, what I find most interesting is that every single thing that folks are decrying as sexism were introduced into the election by Palin herself.
 It was Sarah Palin that rolled out her being a mother and her massive brood as a major qualification for her newly selected position.
-And I'm sorry, but
+And I'm sorry, but the only job I am aware of that celebrates being extremely fertile as a positive attribute is motherhood, certainly not for running as the Vice-President of the United States.

 Her stance on family values and morals including being pro-life were celebrated as some of the most important things to know about her.
 How exactly is it sexism when her carefully constructed familial house of cards came tumbling down with the revelations of her daughter's unplanned pregnancy?
 Palin wants to tell other women how to live, how to raise their families, to control their options with their own wombs, but we are supposed to be upset when folks point out the hypocrisy.
 I find that troubling that Palin's allowed to use her motherhood and children as a positive attribute for running for public office, but if her family stuff gets prickly, it's sexism and unfair to criticize her.